 Bromine Sanitizer – The Best Way to Sanitize Your Water Tub

-Bromine is a good choice if you're looking for an alternative to chlorine.
-It kills bacteria and viruses and doesn't have the harsh smell or taste that chlorine can leave behind.
+Bromine is also effective at killing bacteria and viruses, but it is less harsh on the skin than chlorine.
+Bromine is also less likely to cause eye irritation.
+Bromine is a good choice if you’re looking for an alternative to chlorine.
+It kills bacteria and viruses and doesn’t have the harsh smell or taste that chlorine can leave behind.

 However, bromine does have some drawbacks of its own.
 It’s not as effective as chlorine against protozoa, and keeping the right bromine level in the water can be challenging.
 Additionally, it can be expensive to use bromine in your hot tub.

-The Main Features of Bromine:
+The Main Features of Bromine

 • Both sanitizing and oxidizing